Rafaykhan12/Gesture_Mouse_Control_Using_MediaPipe/README.md

 ## How the Project Works:
 ### Real-Time Hand Tracking:
 Uses Mediapipe to detect hand landmarks with high accuracy.
-Mouse Cursor Control: Moves the mouse cursor based on the position of your hand, specifically your index finger.
-### Simulates Mouse Clicks:
+### Mouse Control and Click Simulation:
-Recognizes the pinch gesture (the distance between the index and middle finger) to simulate a mouse click.
+This system allows you to control the mouse cursor based on the position of your index finger.
+Additionally, it recognizes a pinch gesture (determined by the distance between the index and middle fingers) to simulate a mouse click

 ## Features
 - Hand gesture-based mouse control using a webcam.